king-luminous/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-more pointers arrays and strings this is a new readme file
+this a non empty readme that contain pointers arrays and strings.